MaxCodeXTC/lisilinhart.github.io/posts/waapi-advantages.md

 Nevertheless this doesn’t mean you have to abandon CSS animations.
 You still have the option to combine the two, when it makes more sense to do an animation in CSS, because of the simplicity.

 ### Hardware Acceleration
 In the past you would often prefer CSS Animation, because it gave you hardware acceleration and it could render properties like `opacity` or `transform` very performant over the GPU.
-But now you will also get this acceleration in the WAAPI as soon as the browsers supports the Web Animation API and they are all working hard on implementing it right now.
+But now you will also get this acceleration in the WAAPI, if the browsers already supports the Web Animation API.

 ### Tell the Browser what is animated
 When you use the Web Animations Api, all your animations will be described in the `document.timeline` and you (and the browser) have access to all the animations.